EOSIO/eosio-java-android-abieos-serialization-provider/README.md

 * Gradle Plugin 3.3.0+
 * For Android, Android 6 (Marshmallow)+

 This project relies on platform functionality and libraries only present in Android 6+ and the Android NDK.
-Therefore, any project depending on ABIEOS Serialization Provider with [EOSIO SDK for Java](https://github.com/EOSIO/eosio-java) **must be an Android 6+ project**.
+Therefore, any project depending on Android ABIEOS Serialization Provider with [EOSIO SDK for Java](https://github.com/EOSIO/eosio-java) **must be an Android 6+ project**.

 If you need support for ABIEOS serialization on server side Java, please see the [Java ABIEOS Serialization Provider](https://github.com/EOSIO/eosio-java-abieos-serialization-provider) project.

-Other serialization providers, however, can be created to support earlier Android versions or other platforms.
+Other serialization providers can be created to support earlier Android versions or other platforms.
 If your project requires earlier Android version or alternate platform support, or if you'd like to create a serialization provider and have questions, please reach out to us by [logging an issue](/../../issues/new).

 ## Installation

-ABIEOS Serialization Provider is intended to be used in conjunction with [EOSIO SDK for Java](https://github.com/EOSIO/eosio-java) as a provider plugin.
+Android ABIEOS Serialization Provider is intended to be used in conjunction with [EOSIO SDK for Java](https://github.com/EOSIO/eosio-java) as a provider plugin.

-To use ABIEOS Serialization Provider with EOSIO SDK for Java in your app, add the following modules to your `build.gradle`:
+To use Android ABIEOS Serialization Provider with EOSIO SDK for Java in your app, add the following modules to your `build.gradle`:

 ```groovy
 implementation 'one.block:eosiojava:1.0.0'